-The Response of Tropical Cyclone Intensity to Temperature Profile
+1 The Response of Tropical Cyclone Intensity to Changes in

-Change
+2 Environmental Temperature

-James M. Done^{1,2,} Gary M. Lackmann^{3,}, Andreas F. Prein1

-1National Center for Atmospheric Research, 3090 Center Green Drive, Boulder, Colorado 80301, USA

-2Willis Research Network, 51 Lime St, London, EC3M 7DQ, UK 3Department of Marine, Earth and Atmospheric Sciences, North Carolina State University, Raleigh, North Carolina 27607, USA

-These authors contributed equally to this work.

-10 Correspondence to: James M. Done (done@ucar.edu)
+James M. Done1,2,\ Gary M. Lackmann3,\, Andreas F. Prein National Center for Atmospheric Research, 3090 Center Green Drive, Boulder, Colorado 80301, USA Willis Research Network, 51 Lime St, London, EC3M 7DQ, UK 5 Department of Marine, Earth and Atmospheric Sciences, North Carolina State University, Raleigh, North Carolina 27607, 6 7 USA 8 \ These authors contributed equally to this work.
+9 10 Correspondence to: James M. Done (done@ucar.edu) 11 12 13 14 15 16

 Abstract.
-Theory indicates that tropical cyclone intensity should respond to changes in the vertical temperature profile.
-15 While the sensitivity of tropical cyclone intensity to sea surface temperature is well understood, less is known about sensitivity to the temperature profile.
-In this paper, we combine historical data analysis and idealised modelling to explore the extent to which historical tropospheric warming and lower stratospheric cooling can explain observed trends in the tropical cyclone intensity distribution.
-Observations and modelling agree that historical global temperature profile changes coincide with higher lifetime maximum intensities.
-But observations suggest the response depends on the tropical cyclone 20 intensity itself.
-Historical lower- and upper-tropospheric temperatures in hurricane environments have warmed significantly

-- faster than the tropical mean.
-In addition, hurricane-strength storms have intensified at twice the rate of weaker storms per unit warming at the surface and at 300-hPa.
-Idealized simulations respond in the expected sense to various imposed changes in the temperature profile and agree with tropical cyclones operating as heat engines.
-Yet lower stratospheric temperature changes have little influence.
-Idealised modelling further shows an increasing altitude of the TC outflow but little change in - 25 outflow temperature.
-This enables increased efficiency for strong tropical cyclones despite the warming upper troposphere.
-Observed sensitivities are generally larger than modelled sensitivities, suggesting that observed tropical cyclone intensity change responds to a combination of the temperature profile change and other environmental factors.
+Theory indicates that tropical cyclone intensity should respond to environmental temperature changes near the surface and in the tropical cyclone outflow layer.
+While the sensitivity of tropical cyclone intensity to sea surface temperature is well understood, less is known about the role of upper-level stratification.
+In this paper, we combine historical data analysis and idealised modelling to explore the extent to which historical low-level warming and upper-level stratification can explain observed trends in the tropical cyclone intensity distribution.
+Observations and modelling agree that historical global environmental temperature changes coincide with higher lifetime maximum intensities.
+Observations suggest the response depends on the tropical cyclone intensity itself.
+Hurricane-strength storms have intensified at twice the rate of weaker storms per unit surface and upper tropospheric warming, and we find faster warming of low-level temperatures in hurricane environments than the tropical mean.
+Idealized simulations respond in the expected sense to various imposed changes in the near-surface temperature and upper-level stratification representing present-day and end-of-century thermal profiles and agree with tropical cyclones operating as heat engines.
+Removing upper tropospheric warming or stratospheric cooling from end-ofcentury experiments results in much smaller changes in potential intensity or realized intensity than between present-day and end-of-century.
+A larger proportional change in thermodynamic disequilibrium compared to thermodynamic efficiency in our simulations suggests that disequilibrium, not efficiency, is responsible for much of the intensity increase from present-day to end-of-century.
+The limited change in efficiency is attributable to nearly constant outflow temperature in the simulated TCs among the experiments.
+Observed sensitivities are generally larger than modelled sensitivities, suggesting that observed tropical cyclone intensity change responds to a combination of the temperature change and other environmental factors.

 Non-Technical Summary.
-Understanding how tropical cyclones (TCs) are changing is key for the protection of lives and livelihoods in vulnerable regions.
 We know that warm oceans generally favour TC activity.
 Less is known about the role of air temperature above the oceans and extending into the lower stratosphere.
 Our analysis of historical records and computer simulations suggests that TCs strengthen in response to historical temperature change while also being influenced by other environmental factors.
+Ocean warming drives much of the strengthening, with changes in the efficiency of TC heat transfer contributing very little.

-35 1 Introduction
+1 Introduction

 Understanding how tropical cyclones (TCs) and their impacts respond to climate change is of critical scientific and societal importance (e.g., Knutson et al., 2020).
 However, TC response to environmental change is complex and multi-faceted.
-Here, we use observations and idealized models to examine the TC response to changes in the environmental temperature profile.
+Here, we use observations and idealized models to examine the TC intensity response to changes in the environmental near-surface and upper-level temperatures.